Ownership and charitable status

 Our most senior decision-making body is the Falmouth Exeter Plus (FX Plus) Board, which determines our strategic direction and has ultimate responsibility for overseeing all significant areas of our business.

 The Board is currently made up of eight Directors – three appointed by UoE, three appointed by Falmouth, and two appointed by the Board.
-The Board is also expected to appoint the Interim Chief Executive Officer (CEO) of FX Plus as a Director shortly.
+The Interim Chief Executive Officer (CEO) of FX Plus is also a Director.

-Current Directors appointed by UoE are Mike Shore-Nye, Registrar and Secretary (Deputy Chair of the Board, 2016/17); Jane Chafer, Director of Communications and Corporate Affairs and Andrew Connolly, Chief Financial Officer.
+Current Directors appointed by UoE are Mike Shore-Nye, Registrar and Secretary (Chair of the Board, 2017/18); Jane Chafer, Director of Communications and Corporate Affairs; and Andrew Connolly, Chief Financial Officer.

 Decisions of the Board must have the support of at least two of the Directors from each university.
 The Board has a schedule of its powers, as well as those delegated to the CEO (see below).